Lee Hyeon-seo: Early life in North Korea

-Hyeon-seo grew up in Hyesan, North Korea.
-"When I was young, I thought my country was the best on the planet," Lee explained in her TED talk in February 2013.
-"I grew up singing a song called 'Nothing to Envy'.
+Lee Hyeon-seo grew up in Hyesan, North Korea.
+Lee explained in her TED talk in February 2013 that "When I was young, I thought my country was the best on the planet ...
+I grew up singing a song called 'Nothing to Envy'.
 I felt very proud.
 I thought my life in North Korea was normal, even though when I was seven years old, I saw my first public execution."
 Her family was not poor, but after the North Korean famine struck in the 1990s, she witnessed much suffering and death.

-She later recalled a letter her mother received from the sister of a colleague, stating "When you read this, all five family members will not exist in this world, because we haven't eaten for the past two weeks… We are lying on the floor together, and our bodies are so weak we are ready to die."
-Not long afterwards, Lee "saw another shocking sight outside a train station – a woman was lying on the ground apparently dead, with a starving child in her arms staring at her face."
-Lee later said, "Nobody helped them, because they were so focused on taking care of themselves and their families."

 Escape

 China

-In 1997, Lee crossed the frozen Yalu River alone in collusion with a friendly border guard to fulfill a dream she had before going off to college, only planning to stay a short while before returning.
+In 1997, Lee crossed the frozen Yalu River alone in collusion with a friendly border guard to fulfill a dream she had, only planning to stay a short while before returning.
 However, due to complications with the North Korean security police, she had to live with relatives in China as an illegal immigrant.
-She managed to buy the identity of a mentally-challenged girl from Heilongjiang, and with it, obtained a passport and driver's license.
+She managed to buy the identity of a mentally challenged girl from Heilongjiang, and with it, obtained a passport and driver's license.
 At one point, after being accused of being North Korean, she was interrogated by police and tested on her Chinese and her knowledge of China.
-Because of her father's insistence she learn Chinese characters as a child, she passed the test.
+Because of her father's insistence from her childhood days that she learn Chinese, she passed the test.